-- governmental and product liability and e-commerce initiatives. - The trust invests in securities issued by mid-capitalization companies.
+- estate loans, and competition from new entrants in their fields of business. - The trust invests in securities issued by mid-capitalization companies.
 These securities customarily involve more investment risk than securities of large-capitalization companies.
 Midcapitalization companies may have limited product lines, markets or financial resources and may be more vulnerable to adverse general market or economic developments. - Share prices or distributions on the securities in the trust may decline during the life of the trust.
 There is no guarantee that share prices of the securities in the trust will not decline and that the issuers of the securities will declare distributions in the future and, if declared, whether they will remain at current levels or increase over time. - The trust may be susceptible to potential risks through breaches in cybersecurity.
 A breach in cybersecurity refers to both intentional and unintentional events that may cause the trust to lose proprietary information, suffer data corruption or lose operational capacity.
 Such events could cause the sponsor of the trust to incur regulatory penalties, reputational damage, additional compliance costs associated with corrective measures and/or financial loss.
 In addition, cybersecurity breaches of the trust's third-party service providers, or issuers in which the trust invests, can also subject the trust to many of the same risks associated with direct cybersecurity breaches.